HamburgChimps/node-hh-talk-grpc-web-primer/README.md

 # Node-HH-Talk-GRPC-Web-Primer
-This repo is for the GRPC web Primer talk given by [@chopmann](https://github.com/chopmann) and [@jacobtheevans](https://github.com/JacobTheEvans).
+This repo is for the GRPC-web Primer talk given by [@chopmann](https://github.com/chopmann) and [@jacobtheevans](https://github.com/JacobTheEvans).
 [Video of talk]() [Meetup Link](https://www.meetup.com/node-HH/events/256369315/)